 - '80s Hair: Her hair's really big.

-- Corrupt the Cutie: Her and Tony's mother accuses Tony of "destroying" Gina.
+- Corrupt the Cutie: She and Tony's mother accuse Tony of "destroying" Gina.

 - Morality Pet: Manny urges her to be one for Tony, but she doesn't like the role.